xcore/sw_gpio_examples/app_sk_gpio_wifi_tiwisl_combo_demo/README.rst

 =====================================

 :scope: Example
-:description: An example application to demonstrate usage of multiple Slice Cards.
-This application showcase GPIO features which can be accessed and controlled using a web page
+:description: An example application to demonstrate the Wifi Slice controlling the LEDS and monitoring thebuttons and temperature sensor on the GPIO Slice.
 :keywords: wifi, I2C, LED, buttons
 :boards: XP-SKC-L2, XA-SK-GPIO, Wi-Fi Slice